letsemploy/docs/docs/index.md

 # About oJobPub

-oJobPub is an initiative with the goal, to create a free, simple and efficient process to publish on your own website and collect distributed job positions and vacancies around the globe.
+oJobPub is an initiative with the goal, to create a free, simple and efficient process to publish your vacancies on your own website and make it easy, simple and efficient to collect the data for everyone.

 ![](static/nutshell.png)